 The High School Concurrent Program is intended for high school students interested in the challenge of completing college courses at the University of Colorado Boulder.
 High School Concurrent students earn college credit that may also be applied to high school graduation requirements.

-The application process for spring 2014 is now open!
-If you would like to learn more about participating in spring 2014, please schedule an appointment with your high school counselor or email email@example.com.
+The application process for fall 2014 is now open: If you would like to learn more about participating in fall 2014, please schedule an appointment with your high school counselor or email email@example.com.

 All high school students aged 16 and over are eligible to enroll in college courses with parent/guardian and high school counselor/principal permission.
 Home school students are eligible with parent permission.